Why Your Eyes Need Vitamin D and Where to Get It

 - Fortified yogurts, orange juices, and soy beverages

 Ideally, a mixture of sun exposure and dietary intake will give you enough vitamin D each day.
-If your diet prevents you from eating these foods, consider taking a supplement.
+Getting outside is important for your eye health anyway, especially when you are young.
+Plus, we all know how beneficial sunlight can be for our mood, too!
+If your diet prevents you from eating vitamin D-rich foods, consider taking a supplement.
 There are many vision-boosting supplements on the market, like Ocu-Plus Formula, that will protect your eyes from AMD and other eye health concerns.

 Vitamin D is an important nutrient for eye health.
 Without it, you risk developing AMD, cataracts, and many other risky conditions.
 Although you can get your daily intake from sun exposure, it’s recommended you don’t overdo it.
 Don’t exceed the recommended time and always protect your eyes from UV ray exposure.
 A safer means of getting vitamin D is through your diet or a supplement.